pydanny/daniel-blog-fasthtml/posts/2024/2024-11-using-locust-for-load-testing.md

 title: Using locust for load testing
 ---

-_Quickstart guide for doing web application load testing with the Python powered locust library._

 [Locust](https://locust.io/) is a Python library that makes it relatively straightforward to write Python tests.
 This heavily commented code example explains each section of code.
 To use locust:

 1. Install locust: `pip install locust`